tonympd/giftcard-extractor-master/README.md

     In order to access the cards, open the .csv file with your notepad program of choice.
 I prefer Notepad++ (https://notepad-plus-plus.org/download/v7.5.3.html).

+5) Sometimes chrome updates drivers automatically and you will need to download updated drivers here: https://chromedriver.storage.googleapis.com/index.html

+    Place driver in the same folder as this README.md file

-5) Useful Excel Formulas to turn CSV output into Cells.
+6) Useful Excel Formulas to turn CSV output into Cells.
 Paste output into Cell A

         Cell A Example: 1234567891011,1234,50.00
         Cell B: =LEFT(A1, SEARCH(",",A1,1)-1)
         Cell C: =MID(A1,SEARCH(",",A1,1)+1,SEARCH(",",A1,SEARCH(",",A1,1)+1)-SEARCH(",",A1,1)-1)
         Cell D: =RIGHT(A1,LEN(A1)-SEARCH(",",A1,SEARCH(",",A1,1)+1))

-6) Enjoy!
+7) Enjoy!